Main Content

 Note: Most competitions included below are held annually, see each link for up-to-date deadlines and eligibility.

 The Rutgers Business School Annual Business Plan Competition is a great opportunity to transform your business idea into reality.
 Get a chance to win total cash prizes worth $50,000.The first step is to send in a 1-page executive summary to Professor Brownstone anytime from early September to mid-December.
 The earlier you submit, the better.
-Several executive summaries will be chosen and asked to submit a full business plan per the rules on this site.
-These business plans will be presented on our pitch day in April. for the $50,000 in prizes.
+Several executive summaries will be chosen and asked to submit a full business plan per the rules on the competition website.
+These business plans will be presented at a pitch day in April for the $50,000 in prizes.
 Open to all RBS students.
 Some restrictions apply for team leadership roles.
+Applications are typically due by mid-December.

 New Venture Championship – https://www.futurefounders.com/u-pitch/ – date not announced, sign up for their mailing list